WICG/background-sync/explainer.md

 Native application platforms do not suffer these indignities, instead providing [APIs that enable developers to collaborate with the system to ensure low power usage and background-driven processing](http://developer.android.com/reference/android/app/AlarmManager.html#setInexactRepeating(int, long, long, android.app.PendingIntent)).

-We propose a new API which extends [Service Workers](https://github.com/slightlyoff/ServiceWorker) with the ability to handle synchronization requests.
-This is coupled with a new document-side API for requesting (and canceling) synchronization.
+We propose a new API which extends [Service Workers](https://github.com/slightlyoff/ServiceWorker) with a new `onsync` event.
+This is coupled with a new document-side API for registering (and unregistering) interest in `onsync`.
 Together, these APIs form the basis of a powerful new capability for rich web apps.

 ## Requesting A Synchronization Opportunity